ramblingsofadev/docs/authentication.md

 <h2 id="user-accessors">User Accessors</h2>

 Once you have authenticated a principal using the `Authenticate` middleware, you can store and retrieve that principal for the duration of the request using `IUserAccessor`.
 By default, `RequestPropertyUserAccessor` will be used to store the principal as a [custom property](http-requests.md#basics) on the request.
-If you need to access the principal in your controller, simply call `Controller::getUser()`:
+If you need to access the principal in your controller, simply call `$this->user`:

 ```php
 use Aphiria\Api\Controllers\Controller;